AI in Negotiations

 • Using checklists to improve completeness

-AI supports structured preparation without replacing judgment.
+AI supports disciplined preparation without replacing judgment.
 It helps teams work more consistently across cases and provides a solid foundation for reusable frameworks and tools.

 Decision Support & Sparring